AI Chatbot vs Robo-Advisor: What’s the Difference?

 The fastest way to choose is to be honest about how involved you want to be.
 There is no universally better option; each fits a different kind of investor.

 - A robo-advisor suits you if you want to be hands-off.
-You would rather answer a few questions once, hand over the money, and let an automated service handle allocation, rebalancing, and reinvestment without your involvement.
-For many people that is exactly right, and a chatbot would just be extra work.
+You would rather answer a few questions once, hand over the money to Wealthfront or Betterment, and let an automated service handle allocation, rebalancing, and reinvestment without your involvement.
+For many people that is exactly right, and a chatbot like Walnut would just be extra work.

 - A chatbot suits you if you want to understand and decide.
 You would rather know what you own, research ideas, weigh trade-offs, and make your own moves at your own broker.
-A connected chatbot grounds those conversations in your real holdings instead of the abstract.
+Walnut grounds those conversations in your real holdings instead of the abstract, and frames each one against the S&P 500.

 - Both can coexist.
-Some people keep a robo-advisor for a hands-off core and use a chatbot to research and analyze holdings they manage themselves.
+Some people keep Wealthfront or Betterment for a hands-off core and use a chatbot like Walnut to research and analyze holdings they manage themselves at a separate broker.
 A read-only connected chatbot can sit alongside a robo without taking anything over.

 Where Walnut fits: a connected chatbot, not a robo

 The distinction from a robo-advisor is the whole point.
-Walnut does not take custody of your money or run it on autopilot.
+Where Wealthfront or Betterment takes custody of your money and runs it on autopilot, Walnut does not.
 It is read-only by default, it does not manage anything for you, and every trade needs your approval.
-It can help you turn research into a thematic basket you act on at your own broker, but the decision is always yours.
-If you want a genuinely hands-off, set-and-forget managed portfolio, a robo-advisor is the better fit, and we will say so.
+It can help you turn research into a thematic portfolio you act on at your own broker, but the decision is always yours.
+If you want a genuinely hands-off, set-and-forget managed portfolio, a robo-advisor like Wealthfront or Betterment is the better fit, and we will say so.
 Walnut is informational and is not an investment adviser.

 If a robo-advisor sounds close to what you want but you would like more say, it is worth seeing the AI robo-advisor alternatives and how an AI robo-advisor alternative compares to a robo-advisor directly.